spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 actually been delivered into that prior environment.
 All stateful constraints can be manually overridden, such as when a canary failure is deemed to be expected for a given change, or a false positive.

-When an environment defines multiple constraints, all must pass before a new artifact will be promoted into the environment.
+When an environment defines multiple constraints, all must pass before a new artifact is promoted into the environment.

 ## Available Constraints